 Building on her experience as an agility instructor at the West Carleton Dog Agility Group (WAG), Sharon trained to become a dog obedience trainer who specializes in everyday, fun activities that teach both dog and owner the joy of a well-mannered dog!

 In 2009 she graduated with Honours from the Animal Behaviour College in California and is now a certified Professional Dog Trainer.

 She continues to upgrade her skills in both agility and obedience, and has taken courses and workshops from Greg Derrett, Susan Garrett, Cheryl Smith, Chris Bach, Pamela Dennison, Pia Silvani, Dr. Christine Zink, Tyler Muto, Brian Agnew, Nelson Hodges, and Jay Jack.

-Sharon was the Head Instructor at WAG, from 2006 to 2012, and was responsible for setting the curriculum and the training of all agility instructors as well for teaching the advanced level students.
-She continues to teach all levels at WAG.
+Sharon spent seven years as the Head Instructor at WAG, where she was responsible for setting the curriculum and the training of all agility instructors as well for teaching the advanced level students.
+She continues to teach all levels of agility.

 Debbie has been involved with dogs since the early 1980's when she had the first of her two puppies from Guide Dogs for the Blind.
 As a "puppy walker", she was responsible for raising the pups until they were ready to enter their formal guide dog training program.
 Both dogs completed their training courses and became certified Guide Dogs.